bor0/gidti/manuscript/chapter4.md

 f (B_inst_left a) = a
 ```

-Note how we used the data type at the function type level, and the value constructor in the function definition to pattern match against.
+Note how we used the data type at the function type level and the value constructor in the function definition to pattern match against.

 Natural numbers are defined as `data Nat = Z | S Nat`, where we either have a zero or a successor of a natural number.
 Note how this type is not polymorphic (it doesn't accept any variables after the type name).
 Natural numbers are built-in as a type in Idris.